mozilla-l10n/styleguides/is/style.md

 * Who is the target user for this project and what is their background?
 * How would a target user for this project expect to interact with this project?
 For example, would they expect a friendly, casual interaction?
 * Is formal language appropriate for all of your language's Mozilla l10n projects, or only some of them?
 Which ones?
-* Is informal language appropriate for all of your language's Mozilla l10n projets, or only some of them?
+* Is informal language appropriate for all of your language's Mozilla l10n projects, or only some of them?
 Which ones?

 In fact, localization should not use a level of formality higher or lower than required by this community-defined style guideline.
 An example of this would be using "click here" (not formal) vs. "please click here" (more formal).
 Also, the tone employed throughout a l10n project(s) should stay consistent within itself.